"Old Bricks - history at your feet"

 Apedale

 The Apedale brickyard and the Apedale iron works were built close together.
 In the Apedale valley there were good stocks of coal, iron and marl.
 This brick was found in the woods where the brickyard boundary wall can still be seen in the woods.
-Photo and info by Ken Perkins.
+Info by Ken Perkins and photo by Phil Burgoyne.

 Ken's bricks can be seen on display at the Apedale heritage centre, Newcastle under Lyme, Staffordshire in the brick and tile exhibition.
 There are several hundred on display.